 Richard Serra is a leading sculptor who is known for creating minimalist artwork.
 While he began his career after studying fine arts at Yale University, he created the sculpture Tilted Arc in 1981 in New York after celebrating his fortieth birthday.
 By this time, he was already highly recognized.
-This is one of the reasons so much attention has been given to what became of the Titled Arc, an artwork that was intended to grace the Foley Federal Plaza for a long time and would be relocated in 1989 after it became the subject of a heated debate.
+This is one of the reasons so much attention has been given to what became of the Titled Arc.
+The artwork was intended to grace the Foley Federal Plaza for a long time and would be relocated in 1989 after it became the subject of a heated debate.

 The Tilted Arc

 The Tilted Arc was commissioned by the United States General Services Administration (GSA).
-From Serra’s own assessment, he had purposed for it to be placed at the Foley Federal Plaza in front of the Jacob K. Javits Federal Building in Lower Manhattan.
+From Serra’s assessment, he had purposed for it to be placed at the Foley Federal Plaza in front of the Jacob K. Javits Federal Building in Lower Manhattan.

 The controversy caused by the sculpture